Open Door Policy At The Workplace - Purpose, Pros And Cons

 This culture of mutual respect, trust, and open discussion among employees can bring about a change in the outlook on the workplace as a whole.

 Have you implemented an open door policy at work?
 If not, what measures can you take to implement one?

-But, before establishing such a culture, you need to know the purpose of the it at the workplace.
+But, before establishing such a culture, you need to know its purpose at the workplace.

-The ultimate goal or purpose of an open door policy is one - i.e., Transparency.
-Transparency at all levels in the chain of command is what an it aims for.
+The ultimate goal or purpose of an open-door policy is one - i.e., transparency.
+Transparency at all levels in the chain of command is what it aims for.